zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Aug 27 2026
+Last update on Fri Aug 28 2026

-**126 day before 2027 ⏱** days before new years
+**125 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>